gfelber/website/writeups/ctrl_space_hamal.md

 So instead of carefully buffering every request we now have a full duplex connection to the client.
 If this happens it messes with some guarantees that are usually expected from FastCGI.
 Notably it is possible to receive data even if `CONTENT_LENGTH` isn't set.
 So how can we exploit this?

 ## Vulnerabilities
 The first vulnerability should seems obvious.
 We upgrade every client that requests it to a websocket.
-This is a problem because our `/api/boost` endpoint allocates a buffer on stack using the `CONTENT_LENGTH` environment variable and `gets()`.
+This is a problem because our `/api/boost` endpoint allocates a buffer on stack using the `CONTENT_LENGTH` environment variable and `gets()` it.
 Even though suboptimal this function would usually be safe, because you can't receive more data than `CONTENT_LENGTH`.
 But because we upgraded to websockets we lost this guarantee.

-Fun Fact: the FastCGI library made the decision to write and port their on version of `gets()`, which behaves the same ([source](https://github.com/FastCGI-Archives/fcgi2/blob/2.4.2/libfcgi/fcgi_stdio.c#L488)).
+Fun Fact: the FastCGI library made the decision to write and port their on version of `gets()`, which behaves the same way ([source](https://github.com/FastCGI-Archives/fcgi2/blob/2.4.2/libfcgi/fcgi_stdio.c#L488)).

 Note: actually there is another vulnerability, notable there is a one null byte BOF due to `gets()`, but that shouldn't be enough for exploitation.